besnik/train/Readme.md

 there is usualy only one way out of the labirint full of items the train has to take with it.

-Idea and game originaly developed by Golem in assembler for MS-DOS.
+Idea and game originaly developed by Miroslav Nemecek aka Golem in assembler for MS-DOS.
+See also [wiki](/besnik/train/wiki) pages for more info.

 # Technologies
 * frontend - javascript, html, css.
 * backend - TBA

 ## Design
-The aim is to create loosely coupled and object oriented design using javascript.
+The aim is to create loosely coupled and object oriented design using plain javascript.
 Idealy each component is easily replacable by another.
 This allows us to implement for example multiple views: one that is using div+css, another that is using html5 canvas, etc.